ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ### Core Contracts vs Periphery Contracts  {#contract-types}

 Uniswap v2 is divided into two components, a core and a periphery.
-This division allows the core contracts, which hold the assets in the market and therefore *have* to be secure, to be simpler and easier to audit.
+This division allows the core contracts, which hold the liquidity assets and therefore *have* to be secure, to be simpler and easier to audit.
 All the extra functionality required by traders can then be provided by periphery contracts.